Estimated time: 5-10 minutes. You will need a Clarion workspace and access to the Cloudflare dashboard for the account or zones you want to monitor.

 Step 2 — Optional: Save a Cloudflare API token

-If you want Clarion agents to use Cloudflare DNS and zone-management tools during investigations, save an API token on the Cloudflare integration.- In the Cloudflare integration page in Clarion, open the API Token section
+If you want Clarion agents to use Cloudflare DNS, zone-management, and WAF/DDoS Analytics tools during investigations, save an API token on the Cloudflare integration.- In the Cloudflare integration page in Clarion, open the API Token section

 - In Cloudflare, go to Manage Account > Account API Tokens